aditya43/serverless-aws/README.md

 ----------------------------------------

-### Architecture Patterns - Multi-Provider Serverless Architecture
+### Architecture Patterns - Multi Provider Serverless
 - Newer and slowly emmerging pattern.
 - This is all about reducing dependents on 1 specific cloud provider and making our application even more resilient.
 - There are several big companies today that offers `Serverless Compute Services` like `AWS Lambda`.
 Some of the companies which are offering this service are `Google Cloud Functions`, `Microsoft Azure Functions`, `IBM Cloud Functions` etc.